 Sound was what guided spelling in the essentially pre-literate Middle Ages, so one person's name was often recorded under several variations during a single lifetime.
 Also, before the advent of the printing press and the first dictionaries, the English language was not standardized.
 Therefore, spelling variations were common, even among the names of the most literate people.
 Known variations of the Hammock family name include Hammock, Hammick, Ammock, Ammick and others.

-Another 48 words (3 lines of text) are included under the topic Early Hammock Notables in all our PDF Extended History products and printed products wherever possible.
+Another 29 words (2 lines of text) are included under the topic Early Hammock Notables in all our PDF Extended History products and printed products wherever possible.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, Canada, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Hammock surname or a spelling variation of the name include:

 Hammock Settlers in United States in the 18th Century

 - Edward Hammock, who was a convict deported to America in 1771

 Hammock Settlers in United States in the 19th Century